torquebox/jruby9-maven-plugins/jruby9-exec-maven-plugin/README.md

 the plugin is modeled after [jruby-gradle](http://jruby-gradle.github.io/) and uses the old jruby maven plugins under the hood but it needs jruby-1.7.19 or newer (including jruby-9.0.0.0 serie).

-even if the plugin depends on the old jruby-maven-plugins BUT has a different version.
+even if the plugin depends on the old jruby-maven-plugins it has a different version.

 ## general command line switches

-to see the java/jruby command the plugin is executing use (for example with the verify goal)
+to see the java/jruby command the plugin is using (for example with the verify goal)

 ```mvn verify -Djruby.verbose```